NotAShelf/ssa/README.md

 - Pretty
 - Verbose
 - Machine & Human friendly
+- CI/CD ready

 ## Usage

+SSA can be ran without any arguments, which will return a pretty-printed version of the security analysis without any kind of sorting or filtering.
+In addition, you will be shown the average exposure (between 0.0 and 10.0, 10.0 being most exposed) and the average happiness (between 0 and 5, 5 being the happiest).
+In addition to displaying the top N services for a given predicate, SSA will color the exposure level output based on how exposed it is.
+Because here we do things the _✨ pretty ✨_ way.

-You can run SSA without any arguments, which will return a pretty-printed version of the security analysis.
-Though, the main functionality - the _Crème de la crème_ - of SSA is its ability to filter services by predicate, and print them in JSON format if need be.
-Lets go over possible arguments.
+The main functionality - the _Crème de la crème_ - of SSA is its ability to filter services by predicate, and print them in JSON format if need be.
+If the default output does not suit your needs, the output of SSA can be spiced up with additional command-line flags.
+Possible flags are:

 - `-t, --top-n <TOP_N>` -> number of top services to display
 - `-p, --predicate <PREDICATE>` -> predicate by which to filter services

+- `--safe` -> only return services with the **SAFE** predicate
 - `--ok` -> only return services with the **OK** predicate
 - `--medium` -> only return services with the **MEDIUM** predicate
 - `--exposed` -> only return services with the **EXPOSED** predicate